ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 - Pivot tables (to analyze the data from different angles to identify trends and patterns so as to make informed decision.

 ###  The EXPLORATORY DATA ANALYSIS (EDA):
 A Comprehensive Exploratory Data (EDA) were deployed using Excel tools and relevant techniques to the context of each analysis.
+I will explore the Amazon sales data to answer these keys questions.
 ##### Task Question 1:
 * The analysis will be based on the use of Pivot tables and calculated columns where necessary to answer the following;
   1. Find the average discount percentages by Product category